telerik/reporting-docs/using-reports-in-applications/export-and-configure/configure-the-report-engine/extensions-element.md

 }
 ````

->caution The code samples have the version listed as Version=x.x.x.x, and you should change that with the exact assembly version you                         use before proceeding.
+> The code samples have the version listed as Version=x.x.x.x, and you should change that with the exact assembly version you                         use before proceeding.

 ## Set rendering parameters programmatically